greena13/react-joi-validation/Readme.md

   // custom code here

   validateAll(() => {
-    const { errors, clearValidationState } = this.props;
+    const { errors, clearValidationAndResetValues } = this.props;

     if (!any(errors)) {
-      this.clearValidationState()
+      // send to your store or server

-      // display preloader and wait for server to confirm values
+      this.clearValidationAndResetValues()
     }
   });
 }